gileck/book-reader-app/docs/BOOK-UPLOAD-FEATURE.md

     pdfBase64?: string;  // Base64-encoded PDF (for file upload)
-    pdfUrl?: string;     // PDF URL (for URL upload) fileName?: string;   // Original filename or URL
+    pdfUrl?: string;     // PDF URL (for URL upload) fileName?: string;   // Original filename or URL continueOnValidationError?: boolean; // If true, accumulate errors and show at end instead of pausing }
-}
 ```